ClaireDons/ClaireDons.github.io/bisicles_macos.md

 ### 1. Mac OS
 This is a work in progress I still am trying to get things to work.

 #### Installing prerequisites and packages
-You can install many of the dependencies you need through "brew".
+You can install many of the dependencies you need through "brew", a guide to installation is found [here](https://docs.brew.sh/Installation).

+To compile BISICLES you will need:

+`brew install subversion make hdf5 gcc mpich zlib wget perl libomp`

+as well as potentially:

+`brew install petsc netcdf`

 #### Checking out the source code